 The New Testament writings never once refer to a building as the house of God nor is Heaven ever referred to as the house of God.
 The concept of God and Christ coming to dwell in the saints is a major topic of the Apostle John and the Apostle Paul.

 Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and we will come to him and make Our home with him.
 (John 14:23)

 Here is the fulfillment under the new covenant of the old covenant feast of Tabernacles (Leviticus 23:33-43).

-Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.
+“He who overcomes, I will make him a pillar in the temple of My God, and he shall go out no more.
+And I will write on him the name of My God and the name of the city of My God, the New Jerusalem, which comes down out of heaven from My God.
+And I will write on him My new name.
 (Revelation 3:12)

 When the Lord Jesus ascended to Heaven He gave gifts of ministry to the saints.
 The purpose of the gifts is that we may be brought to the “measure of the stature of the fulness of Christ,” to the measure of the stature of the fullness of the eternal House of God (Ephesians 4:13).

 The Divine purpose in building the Body of Christ is explained in Psalms 68:18.

 You have ascended on high, you have led captivity captive; you have received gifts among men, even from the rebellious, that the LORD God might dwell there.
 (Psalms 68:18)

 Christ—Head and Body—is the “hill,” Zion, in which God will dwell forever.